yhpua/tirt/README.md

 ## Installation

-Install the development version from [GitHub](https://github.com/yhpua/tirt) with:
+Please install the development version of the `tirt` package from [GitHub](https://github.com/yhpua/tirt) with:

 ``` r